Dylan-Oleary/kmpw-api/README.md

-# Keep My Paws Warm API
+# Woxy API

-The API application for Keep My Paws Warm!
+The API application for Woxy

 ## Environment Setup